kelektiv/node-cron/README.md

 - `*/2` Steps: Every two units
 ```

 Detailed patterns and explanations are available at [crontab.org](http://crontab.org).
-This library provides second-level granularity unlike many other cron libraries.
+The examples in the link have five fields, and 1 minute as the finest granularity, but our cron scheduling supports an enhanced format with six fields, allowing for second-level precision.
 Tools like [crontab.guru](https://crontab.guru/) can help in constructing patterns but remember to account for the seconds field.

 ### Supported Ranges